Invariant embeddings of unimodular random planar graphs: Invariant embeddings of amenable unimodular planar graphs

+It remains to prove that the tile of the origin has finite area almost surely.
+This is known for any invariant point process in $\R^2$ (whose intensity is automatically positive) and partition as in our setup, see, e.g., (9.15) in \cite{CSKM}. \end{proof}

-With some extra work one can also get a tiling where every tile has area 1.
+We expect that with some extra work one could also get a tiling where every tile has area 1.
+One would have to ensure that the embedded vertices in Theorem \ref{parab_embed} form a point process where the number of points in large boxes is relatively close to the expectation, and then build up the tiling stepwise and directly, eventually assigning unit tiles to all vertices.
+We have not worked out the details.

 What seems to be harder to control, is the diameter of the tiles.

 \begin{quest} What can we say about the distribution of the diameter of a tile in a construction as Theorem \ref{parab_tiling}?
-How fast can it decay? \end{quest}

-Various invariance principles follow from \cite{GMS} if one is able to construct an initial embedding for the given graph that satisfies a certain finite energy condition.
+How fast can it decay? \end{quest} Various invariance principles follow from \cite{GMS} if one is able to construct an initial embedding for the given graph that satisfies a certain finite energy condition.
 The embeddings are assumed to be translation invariant modulo scaling.
 Whether our method can be useful in this setting is to be investigated in the future.

-\begin{remark} Similarly to the above, one can find an invariant embedding of any amenable unimodular planar graph in an infinite cylinder.
-One has to take a point process of finite intensity of the cylinder, and then have the vertices mapped into its configuration points, as in Theorem \ref{parab_embed}.
-The proof goes through directly; one just have to be careful during the recursive embeddings of the (finite) components of $G_i$ that no cycle have an image that cuts the cylinder in two infinite parts. \end{remark}